 If you wanna be a regular guy, better get Prunectar soon!

 The movie streams above.
 The Prunectar commercial is at 05:30.
 There is no doubt in my mind that Jack Cole choreographed it.
 It’s the high energy, primarily.
-You have to be really good to assemble chains of movement that fast.
+You have to be really facile to link chains of movement that zoom by that fast.
 It’s also the beat-by-beat quality that is so extreme in directional pull.
 It’s the arm work.
 Cole also liked playing against size.
 He liked big dancers dipping down next to smaller ones.
-It’s just a little space filler he used; he has (the tall) Jane Russell dip down to Marilyn’s height in “Just Two Little Girls from Little Rock.”
+It’s just a little space filler he liked to use; he has (the tall) Jane Russell dip down to Marilyn’s height in “Just Two Little Girls from Little Rock.”
 Finally, it’s the tidiness.
 (Note how clean and sharp the Cole-trained dancers are. )

 A second snippet, at 50:15, also has Cole’s signature moves.
 Who is that dancer?
 She’s great!